 The Cons: Shopify is truly an ecommerce platform—not a selling marketplace.
 This means that when it comes to attracting buyers for your products, you’re totally on your own.

 Along with the freedom to customize your store, the Shopify platform also provides a comprehensive marketing suite.
-SEO features like customizable headlines, titles, and meta tags will give your ranking in search results the boost it may need to make that jump to the first page or your dream customer’s Google search.
+SEO features like customizable headlines, titles, and meta tags will give your search result ranking the boost it may need to make that jump to the first page of your dream customer’s Google search.

-That said, with the total lack of a dedicated buyer’s marketplace, moving from Etsy to Shopify is a big decision that will drastically impact your business model and your marketing plan.
+This being said, however, with the total lack of a dedicated buyer’s marketplace, moving from Etsy to Shopify is a big decision that will drastically impact your business model and your marketing plan.

-Like Shopify, Big Cartel is first and foremost and ecommerce site platform with no Etsy-style marketplace attached.
+Like Shopify, Big Cartel is first and foremost an ecommerce platform with no Etsy-style marketplace attached.
 However, whereas Shopify serves a wider audience reach, Big Cartel has tailored its community and resources to crafters, makers, and other sellers of unique or handmade goods.

 The Pros: Big Cartel combines user-friendly website building with ecommerce functionality, so you won’t have to navigate setting up a WordPress or similar website.
 Big Cartel also offers some of the customization, marketing, and other promotional tools that Etsy is lacking.

 The Cons: Sellers who already have an informational website may be frustrated by the need to start from scratch on the Big Cartel platform.

 Again, making the choice to fully abandon an Etsy-style, ready-to-purchase audience shouldn’t be taken lightly.
-That said, if you’ve built a dedicated independent customer base, Big Cartel is among the easiest and most affordable options for choosing to go it alone.
+This being said, if you’ve built a dedicated independent customer base, Big Cartel is among the easiest and most affordable Etsy alternatives if you want to go it alone.